- + 74Images

 Aura Latest Update

-Hyundai Aura Variants: The Aura is available in five variants -- E, S, SX, SX+, and SX(O).
+Hyundai Aura Variants: It is available in five variants: E, S, SX, SX+, and SX(O).

-Hyundai Aura Powertrains: It comes with three engine options -- 1.2-litre petrol engine (83PS/114Nm) and a 1.2-litre diesel engine (75PS/190Nm) from the Grand i10 Nios, and a 1.0-litre turbo-petrol engine (100PS/172Nm) from the Venue.
-While the 1.2-litre petrol and diesel motors are offered with a 5-speed MT and AMT, the turbo-petrol is mated to only a 5-speed MT.
-The 1.2-litre petrol engine is also available with a CNG kit from the factory.
+Hyundai Aura Powertrains: It comes with three engine options -- 1.2-litre petrol (83PS/114Nm) and 1.2-litre diesel (75PS/190Nm) from the Grand i10 Nios and a 1.0-litre turbo-petrol (100PS/172Nm) from the Venue.
+While the first two are paired with a 5-speed MT and AMT, the turbo-petrol is mated to only a 5-speed MT.
+The 1.2-litre petrol engine is also available with a factory-fitted CNG kit.
 However, it is present only in the ‘S’ variant.

-Hyundai Aura Features: It gets an 8-inch touchscreen infotainment system with Android Auto and Apple CarPlay, wireless charging, auto AC, a height-adjustable driver seat, and cruise control.
+Hyundai Aura Features: Hyundai has provided it with features like an 8-inch touchscreen infotainment system with Android Auto and Apple CarPlay, wireless charging, auto AC, a height-adjustable driver seat, and cruise control.

 Hyundai Aura Safety: Standard safety features include dual front airbags, ISOFIX child seat anchorages, and rear parking sensors.